alterreal/dinomics/README.md

-# dinomics
+# DINOmics 🦖🩻

-Extract **DINOv2 / DINOv3** features from 2D medical images and 3D volumes (slice-wise).
+A medical imaging pipeline that wraps Hugging Face DINOv2/DINOv3 and handles I/O, preprocessing, masking, and aggregation so you can extract CLS (slice) and patch embeddings from 3D volumes (and 2D images) slice by slice.

-For each processed slice the package returns:
+For each processed slice the DINOmics returns:

 - **CLS** embeddings — one vector per slice (`cls_embeddings`)
 - **Patch** embeddings — a spatial grid of patch tokens (`patch_embeddings`)